nationalarchives/ctd-nfs/README.md

 # ctd-nfs
 Code developed to support the National Farm Survey QA and transformation process.
 This includes libraries for combining string variants.

+The repo contains the following files:
+* The main library is nfs_document_checks.py.
+This file contains the code to read in the CSVs from the processing folder, processes the data and save the results into a new spreadsheet in the outputs folder
+* The above is supported by the data normalisation library (data_normalisation.py) which has the methods to support the string integration.

 ## Anaconda